arman-bd/tradepruf/README.md

-# TradePruf - Simple Python based Trading Strategy Backtester
+# TradePruf - Python Trading Backtester

+## 🚀 Overview
+TradePruf is a flexible and extensible backtesting framework that allows you to test trading strategies across multiple asset classes including stocks, cryptocurrencies, and ETFs.
+It provides detailed performance metrics, portfolio management capabilities, and interactive visualizations.

 ## 🚨 Disclaimer
 This project was developed in a very short period with heavy use of AI assistance.
 While the code is functional and well-structured, it should be used for educational and research purposes only.
 Trading financial instruments involves substantial risk of loss.
 Past performance is not indicative of future results.

-## 🚀 Overview
-TradePruf is a flexible and extensible backtesting framework that allows you to test trading strategies across multiple asset classes including stocks, cryptocurrencies, and ETFs.
-It provides detailed performance metrics, portfolio management capabilities, and interactive visualizations.

 ## ✨ Features
 - Multiple asset classes support (Stocks, Crypto, ETFs)